What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 Gently stimulate their other senses, as well.
 Consider a short daily walk outside, sitting in a quiet garden, or sitting at a window to the outside.
 Play relaxing music or let them hear your voice as you read out loud to them.
 For instance, you can try to introduce smells that were once familiar to them, such as a favorite perfume or flower.

-Pneumonia is identified as the leading cause of death in seniors with Alzheimer's.
-It is often linked to the inability to swallow, creating an increased danger of aspiration, which is food entering the windpipe and entering the lungs.
+Pneumonia is identified as the leading cause of death in seniors with Alzheimer's disease.
+This condition is often linked to the inability to swallow, creating an increased danger of aspiration, which is food entering the windpipe and entering the lungs.
 Aspiration can cause the lungs to become infected and pneumonia to develop.

-The end-of-life stage of Alzheimer's can be demanding on caregivers mentally, emotionally, and physically.
-It can be vital for family and friends who act as caregivers to allow themselves time off to recharge and focus on their well-being.
+The end-of-life stage of Alzheimer's disease or dementia can be demanding on caregivers mentally, emotionally, and physically.
+Family and friends who act as caregivers may allow themselves time off to recharge and focus on their well-being.
 If another relative or friend cannot take over, consider hiring a professional caregiver for a few hours each week.

 The final months of your loved one's life may be challenging.
 Some families choose this time to opt for institutionalized care.
 Hospice care, which also considers the caregiver, is also a choice.
 Regardless of where the care is given, provide care with the utmost positive intentions for the senior, considering their physical, emotional, and spiritual needs.